rundeck/rundeck/docs/en/plugins-user-guide/script-plugins.md

 you may specify a directory to be used as the working directory when executing the commandline string, and a shell to use to interpret the command.

-You must also specify the filepath on the target node where the copied file will be placed, which can be done in two different ways.
+You must also specify the filepath on the target node where the script files will be placed, which can be done in two different ways.

 You can configure these across all projects (framework-wide), a single project (project-wide), or specifically for each node, with the most specific configuration